 We are extremely grateful to everyone who plays a part at the Scuola di Scultura di Peccia: Course participants, students of the vocational training course, professional artists and course leaders who rent our guest studios.
 Without the collaboration of all our tutors and lecturers who come to Peccia to share their knowledge and skills we would not be able to offer such a varied programme.

-In its 35 year history the Scuola di Scultura di Peccia has become a meeting point and a cultural centre for sculpture.
+In its over 35 year history the Scuola di Scultura di Peccia has become a meeting point and a cultural centre for sculpture.
 We will do our best to ensure that it will remain so in the future mindful of the need for constant development.
 That is: preserve and cultivate what has been tried and tested, discuss contemporary issues and integrate new approaches.